Roxxers/roxbot/README.md

 - `waifurate` command can now do husbando and spousu rates as well.
 - `pet` command for your headpats needs.
 - `roll` command rewrite by TBTerra#5677.
 It can now do a lot more complex rolls that makes it actually useful!
+- `purge` command added for clearing a chat.
+Only available to users with the `manage_messages` perms.
 - Internal settings now have automatic and manual local backups.
 Manual backups activated by the `backup` command.
 ###### Minor Changes
 - Logging is now easier internally.